 - Traveling solo?
 Find a friendly face!
 When you’re traveling solo, the thought of shooting on a tripod can feel scary.
 Even if you’ve gotten past the initial anxiety of self-shooting with a tripod, shooting on a tripod at a busy place, with crowds, is another hurdle to move past.
 Several holiday photo locations in NYC don’t allow tripods as they’re at private plazas, and even so, crowds in Midtown are usually far too busy for a tripod shot to have proper space.

-If you’re visiting NYC alone over the holidays and are hoping to get a souvenir shot of yourself in front of the lights, don’t be afraid to ask for help!
+If you’re visiting alone and are hoping to get a souvenir shot of yourself in front of the Christmas lights in NYC, don’t be afraid to ask for help!
 In my experience, groups of young women, families, and other tourists are usually happy to help.
 Be sure to offer to reciprocate the favor!

 If you’re looking to catch a glimpse of the best Christmas lights in New York this holiday season, keep reading!